Faith remembered blinding light and then she remembered a rusty desert with an empty yellow sky.

 She glimpsed her tail.
 She noticed the black nose on her white snout.
 “I’m a fox!” she said.
 “I must be hallucinating.”
 Foxes can eat worms so she swallowed.

 Atop the dune she surveyed the desert.
 Dunes wrinkled from horizon to horizon.
 A red mountain sloped like the Pyramids of Giza.
 Faith leapt and let warm wind carry her into a valley with three giddy glides.

 In the valley Faith sniffed a new scent.
 She sleuthed for the source and found dry grass.
 The grass snapped at the slightest touch and the roots reacted by wriggling.
 Faith bit the roots and pulled them to the surface.

 “Huh.”
 She’d unearthed two cockroaches whose spindly legs were roots and whose antennae were stalks of grass.
 “People actually smoke these things?
 Yuck.”
 She rolled them with her paw.
 Roaches were thicker than crickets but stubby.
 They came wrapped in their wings right out of the dirt.
 They smelled like burnt spices.
 “I don’t even have a lighter.
 Sheesh.”
 She tucked a roach behind each ear for later.

 She found a hole as big as her paw.
 Was it left by a worm just as wide?
 She salivated and dug.

 She found a pink nub in the sand.
 She bit it and pulled.
-The worm squirmed and the pink nub slipped under the sand.
+The worm squirmed and the pink nub slipped under the dirt.
 “Shucks.”
 Faith resumed digging.